 In another case, Justice Procaccia ruled—on grounds of legislated freedom of expression and creativity—against censorship imposed by the Israel Film and Drama Censorship Board, a government body, on a film that documented the responses of the inhabitants of a Palestinian refugee camp to a wide-ranging “army operation” that resulted in many casualties and much damage and also presented the IDF forces in a negative manner.
-In another directive ruling, Justice Procaccia limited the authority of the rabbinical court, which sought to prevent the departure from Israel of a citizen of another country who had come on a visit, because he refused to grant his wife a GET and left her an agunah.
+In another directive ruling, Justice Procaccia limited the authority of the rabbinical court, which sought to prevent the departure from Israel of a citizen of another country who had come on a visit, because he refused to grant his wife a Writ of (religious) divorceget and left her an Woman who cannot remarry, either because her husband cannot or will not give her a divorce (get) or because, in his absence, it is unknown whether he is still alive.agunah.
 The rabbinical court was convinced it had the right to do so because the recalcitrant husband was a Jew.
 Justice Procaccia ruled that the rabbinical courts’ powers were limited to cases in which Jews had a personal or territorial connection to Israel.

 In 2005, in the context of public controversy regarding Israel’s disengagement from territories in the Gaza Strip, Procaccia took a firm stand against infringements of the law and disturbances of the peace by opponents to the disengagement, handing down judgments that were remarkable for their stringency.
 In the first of these, she permitted the detention of a fourteen-year-old girl who had repeatedly disturbed the peace in defiance of the court until her parents offered a suitable alternative to the detention—something they refused to do for ideological reasons.
 At the same time, she strongly criticized the parents for exploiting their daughter for such ideological reasons and encouraging her in her actions rather than forbidding them.
 In the second case, she rejected the appeal of an activist who had expressed his protest by damaging public installations, on the grounds that the violence of such actions was anti-democratic.